dictadata/storage-junctions/docs/utils/match.md

   'gt'     - field greater than value
   'gte'    - field greater than or equal to value
-  'wc'     - field matches a string value containing wildcard characters '?', '*' 'exists' - field exists in construct, value is ignored
+  'wc'     - field matches a string value containing wildcard characters '?', '*' 'in'     - field value is in given array
+  'exists' - field exists in construct, value is ignored